Deep Multimodal Learning with Missing Modality: A Survey: Open Issues and Future Research Directions

-Currently, only a small part of research focuses on handling missing modalities in multimodal streaming data.
-An example is sentiment analysis~\cite{lin2023missmodal}.
-Long sequences of multimodal data, such as RGB+X video and multimodal time series, are common in real world and essential for tasks like anomaly detection and video tracking, especially on robots.
-Therefore, MLMM needs to address missing modality problems in streaming data to advance this field further.
+Currently, only a small portion of research focuses on handling missing modalities in multimodal streaming or temporal data.
+An example is sentiment analysis~\citep{lin2023missmodal}.
+Long sequences of multimodal data—such as RGB+X video streams and multimodal time-series signals—are common in real-world settings and are essential for tasks like anomaly detection and video tracking, especially in robotic systems and pervasive computing. {In such scenarios, missing modalities often occur asynchronously, creating not only spatial information gaps but also temporal misalignment between surviving modalities.
+This misalignment makes recovery, fusion, and prediction more challenging, as models must infer missing information while maintaining consistent temporal dependencies.} Therefore, MLMM needs to address both missing-modality problems and temporal alignment issues in streaming data to advance this field further.